cdkharris/pds-ppi-helper/README.md

     print('Found {} results!'.format(my_search.numfound))
     print(my_search.results)

-Last update 5/30/2018

 ## License
 This repository is liscensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 This work is not affiliated or supported by NASA and we do not make a guarantee of the accuracy of data or tools for scientific or research purposes.

+## Contribtors and Acknowledgments
+This package has been developed in collaboration with planetary scientist [C. D. K. Harris](https://github.com/cdkharris) and [A. R. Azari](https://github.com/astro-abby).

+Last update 5/30/2018